 Despite the absurdity of the court's reasoning, it's plausible to argue that this rationale for the DC regulation still satisfies the rational basis test.
 After all, as the court notes, all the test requires is a "conceivable state of facts" that could justify the regulation.

 But, in recent years, as the court recognizes, some state and lower federal courts have nonetheless struck down licensing regulations that seem ridiculously disproportionate to any public interest rationale that might be offered for them.
-For example, a well-known Sixth Circuit ruling struck down a Tennessee regulation requiring casket manufacturers to be licensed funeral directors, because "The weakness of Tennessee's proffered explanations [for the requirement] indicates that [it]…. was nothing more than an attempt to prevent economic competition," one that 'come close to striking us with the force of a five-week-old, unrefrigerated dead fish.'"
+For example, a well-known Sixth Circuit ruling struck down a Tennessee regulation requiring casket manufacturers to be licensed funeral directors, because "The weakness of Tennessee's proffered explanations [for the requirement] indicates that [it]…. was nothing more than an attempt to prevent economic competition, one that 'comes close to striking us with the force of a five-week-old, unrefrigerated dead fish.'"

 The DC childcare regulation seems comparably fishy—and stinky!
 It too looks like a blatant attempt to stifle competition for the benefit of incumbent providers.
 Indeed, longtime incumbents are actually exempted from the education requirements, if they have worked in the business for at least ten years.